UofA-BAJA/2025-2026-firmware/doc/Webapp.md

 The backend will be built using a REST API.
 It will have certain endpoints that the user can use to GET, POST, PUT, and DELETE data.
 When the user sends a query through the frontend, the query gets sent to the backend, where the server processes the request and returns whatever information the user should see.

 Another optional feature of the backend is to have websockets that can stream live data, as described in the frontend section.

+Endpoints might look like the following:

+*www.bajatelemetry.com/api/imu*

+*www.bajatelemetry.com/api/imu?{insert parameters}*

+*www.bajatelemetry.com/api/temperature*

+www.bajatelemetry.com/api/live?{insert parameters}

+These endpoints would have the ability to query based on:

+* Racing team
+* Car
+* Session (still deciding about session)
+* Time

+Furthermore, when ingesting data, these fields are not optional.

+Another important requirement is authentification and authorization.
+Realistically, anybody should be able to make an account for the website.
+However, not everybody should be able to interact with the endpoints in the same way.
+In a hypothetical situation, many teams could be using this platform.
+There are some teams that do not want to share their data at all, while other teams might be more open to sharing data.
+Teams need to have the ability to provide access